 We tend not to get that many heatwaves in the UK, but when we do they can be pretty extreme.
 That said, it doesn’t take much of a climb in the mercury for protective motorcycle clothing to become cumbersome, hot and sweaty.
-While you may have lighter weight clothing for the summer months or garments with lots of venting in them, they can still become stifling on hot rides - which is when a mesh motorcycle jacket can be a game changer.

-Mesh clothing tends to use solid material in key impact and abrasion areas – the outside of arms, shoulders, upper back – and mesh that is transparent to air in non-key areas, such as the insides of arms, the area below the arms and the front of the jacket.
+Mesh motorcycle jackets tend to use solid material in key impact and abrasion areas – the outside of arms, shoulders, upper back – and mesh that is transparent to air in non-key areas, such as the insides of arms, the area below the arms and the front of the jacket.
 You might only need it for a couple of weeks of the year but once you’ve tried it, you’ll realise that the difference it can make over those rides is so profound, that a mesh motorcycle jacket is worth the investment for future summers.

 Related: Best summer motorbike gloves

 Of course, if masses of cooling air can get in, then so can water so you can’t expect mesh clothing to be waterproof.
-You may want to take some waterproofs with you just in case – unless the garment in questions is a multi-layer one in which case, you may already have a waterproof layer to hand.
+You may want to take some some waterproofs with you just in case – unless the garment in questions is a multi-layer one in which case, you may already have a waterproof layer to hand.

 Here is a selection of mesh motorcycle jackets that will help you stay cool in summer.